akeneo/pim-api-docs/content/event-platform/concepts.md

 - In the Role drop-down list, select "**Pub/Sub**" and "**Pub/Sub Publisher**"
 - Click "**Save**"

+For some configuration, you might also need our GCP project number : `973566433018`

 For comprehensive details on managing subscriptions, consult the complete API reference [here](/event-platform/api-reference.html).

 ### HTTPS subscription